dharmab/bmw-f750gs-f850gs/engine-oil-and-filter.md

 1. Remove skid plate (if installed)
 1. Using T-50 socket, remove drain bolt for lower sump (refer to part labeled 3 in diagram)
+1. Recommended: Place aluminum foil under and around oil filter to funnel oil away from the exhaust and brake pedal
 1. Remove oil filter
 1. Wait for oil to stop draining from lower sump
 1. Optional: Use 5mm hex socket or Allen key to remove drain bolt for upper